 some species of Mycena

-The landscape of Puszcza Notecka is dotted with sandy dunes that form a labyrinth of valleys and hills.
-These dunes are mostly covered with pines (92% of the forest's total area of 1,350 km2), which were planted during the interwar period instead of broadleaf trees that were being destroyed by insect pests.
+The landscape of Puszcza Notecka is dotted with sand dunes that form a labyrinth of valleys and hills.
+These dunes are mostly covered with pines (92% of the forest’s total area of 1,350 km2), which were planted during the interwar period instead of broadleaf trees that were being destroyed by insect pests.

-Another attraction of the forest are the ever-present elevated box blinds, wooden constructions up to 10 meters high used by forest guards for observation and by members of legal hunting associations for not-so-silent hunting on boars, roe and red deer.
+Another attraction of the forest is the ever-present elevated box blinds, wooden constructions up to 10 meters high used by forest guards for observation and by members of legal hunting associations for not-so-silent hunting on boars, roe and red deer.

 The views from one of these towers and from the ground level are indeed very different.

-It is reported that in Poland there are between five and seven hundred wolves, which are under a strict protection of the government.
+It is reported that in Poland there are between five and seven hundred wolves, which are under the strict protection of the government.
 Puszcza Notecka is also the place where wolves have been spotted a number of times, however, this has been extremely rare and the chance of seeing one of them will not exceed 0.1% in the most optimistic estimates.

-Going off road in the forest is rather easy and one should not be afraid to get lost as the main paths are well marked on trees and the forest is divided into numbered quadrants.
+Going off the road in the forest is rather easy and one should not be afraid to get lost as the main paths are well marked on trees and the forest is divided into numbered quadrants.
 These numbers can be found on well-visible stone polls and correspond with the numbers indicated on most of the maps.
-If you still inexplicably managed to get lost, or you are running out of time and want to take a shortcut to get out from forest, you should simply follow the power lines, which run between the villages located on the outskirts of the forest.
-This may not be the most spectacular path, but following the lines will definitely lead to a main road… sooner or later.
+If you still inexplicably managed to get lost, or you are running out of time and want to take a shortcut to get out from the forest, you should simply follow the power lines, which run between the villages located on the outskirts of the forest.
+This may not be the most spectacular path, but following the lines will definitely lead to the main road… sooner or later.

-Although it is very easy to reach Puszcza Notecka from Poznań by car, we decided to rely on the local railway, as we didn't want to make a long loop walk back.
+Although it is very easy to reach Puszcza Notecka from Poznań by car, we decided to rely on the local railway, as we didn’t want to make a long loop walk back.
 Our 20 km Tour De Forest eventually took us the whole day.
-The last part of trail we completed in darkness (long live Pezel Nao!) and reached the next train station around 8 p.m.
+The last part of the trail we completed in darkness (long live Pezel Nao!) and reached the next train station around 8 p.m.
 Surprisingly, we were not the only late-Sunday passengers, as we had expected.

-railway track in Mokrz – starting point
+railway track in Mokrz – the starting point

-The train was packed with students heading to Poznań, which for us meant more time one our feet after an already long day of mushroom hunting.
-The students' suitcases, which took most of the space in the aisles, were probably packed with jars full of processed meat and jams, provided by their loving mums for the whole week of studying in the "big city".
-However, what they didn't have were the best and freshest mushrooms in all of Europe, hidden delicately away in the depths of our rucksacks.
+The train was packed with students heading to Poznań, which for us meant more time on our feet after an already long day of mushroom hunting.
+The students’ suitcases, which took most of the space in the aisles, were probably packed with jars full of processed meat and jams, provided by their loving mums for the whole week of studying in the “big city”.
+However, what they didn’t have were the best and freshest mushrooms in all of Europe, hidden delicately away in the depths of our rucksacks.

 As the imaginary smell of the mushroom soup filled the noisy train compartment on the ride back home, we smiled to each other from behind the piles of luggage, enjoying the memories of the silent hunt.

-train station in Miały
+the train station in Miały